The quick definition

 At Rippling, we make it easy for startups and small businesses to hire remotely and provide premium HR and benefits without high costs or compliance headaches.

-We partner with leading insurance carriers to provide access to premium benefits, often at lower costs.
-In fact, businesses on our PEO save an average of $1,775 per employee each year, adding up to thousands of dollars in total savings on HR and benefits.
-And unlike other PEOs that run on systems built in the 80’s, Rippling leverages modern software to deliver all the services and support you need without any of the headaches that legacy PEO systems typically cause.
+And unlike other PEOs that run on systems built in the '80s, Rippling leverages modern software to deliver all the services and support you need—without any of the headaches that legacy PEO systems typically cause.

 We’re also experts on the increased HR, payroll, and risk management complexities that come with hiring remote workers—like staying compliant with employer tax filings, workplace labor law ePosters, and SUTA accounts for each new state you hire in.
-While other PEOs often charge an extra fee and rely on sending PDFs back and forth to set up a new SUTA account, Rippling does it all automatically using our modern software.
+While other PEOs often rely on sending PDFs back and forth to set up a new SUTA account, Rippling does it all automatically using our modern software.

-In addition to simplifying compliance, Rippling streamlines everything from setting up new hires’ accounts and devices, to running payroll, to enrolling employees in benefits.
+In addition to simplifying compliance, Rippling streamlines everything from setting up new hires’ accounts and devices to payroll processing to enrolling employees in benefits.
 We’ll even help you resolve any employment claims quickly and cost-effectively—though our on-staff HR experts will also advise you on best practices to avoid claims altogether.